Elevating the Customer Experience

 One North leaders Kathryn Kollett and Matt Murphy share perspectives on how companies that prioritize the customer and develop an effective and ever-evolving CX strategy will see continued success and unlock growth across their customer value chain.

 This Time, It’s Personal

-In any business, customer experience is what drives the customer value chain.
+In any business, elevating the customer experience is what drives the customer value chain.
 It’s directly responsible for initial sales, repeat sales, customer loyalty and social brand advocacy—all of which essentially determine the success of a business.

 Think about brands you deliberately avoid—that sentiment is rooted in your experience as a customer.
 You may grudgingly accept becoming a customer if you have a dire need or limited options, but they’re not winning your loyalty and you certainly won’t recommend that brand to others.
 That’s what makes a compelling CX strategy so critical.

 The work of shaping your CX strategy must be grounded in human-centered design.

 Several factors prevent success or slow down a brand’s ability to implement an effective customer experience strategy.
 The most common problem is that they lack a customer-centric mindset.
 Brands may claim to be to be customer-obsessed, but organizations tend to focus internally on their products, services and financial goals.
 Customers don’t care about a brand’s financial goals, and they aren’t motivated to purchase by your list of service offerings.
 Your customers have specific problems they need to solve and needs they’re trying to fulfill.
 Rather than looking inward, brands should fixate on how their customers experience their brand.
 Then, they should focus on how to invest in people, processes and technology to innovate and deliver a better customer experience based on those CX insights.